tobua/zero-configuration/README.md

 ## Templates

 The easiest way to get started is through a template.
+The following templates will be installed using [create-now](https://github.com/tobua/create-now) and are taken from the [`/template`](https://github.com/tobua/zero-configuration/tree/main/template) directory in this repository.
+The first argument specifies the destination directory and the second the template to pick.

 ```sh
 bun create now zero-configuration # Default template (React app built and served with Bun)